 When choosing what you’d like to do it’s worth considering which your best subjects are, what you find interesting and whether you’d prefer to become a doctor or a scientist.

 Consider what aspects of science and medicine fascinate you.
 Maybe you’re keen on using microscopes and analysing and identifying patterns.
 If so, working as a histopathologist – and leading on the diagnosis of disease in tissue – might suit you well.
 Or perhaps you like the idea of helping others have a family – you could thrive in a career as a reproductive scientist.
 To find your fit, explore the different areas of pathology.

 Medicine or science?

 Many people working in pathology start out as either a doctor or a scientist – which is why many describe pathology as the bridge between medicine and science.
-If you’re excited about the prospect of working in a laboratory, or are interested in more patient-centred work, you might want to consider choosing your role on this basis.
+Whilst both doctors and scientists in pathology focus on the prevention, diagnosis and treatment of disease, the educational route you take will shape the roles you’re able to work in.

 Find the role that's right for you